-INDIANAPOLIS – Indiana Toll Road rates will jump significantly and the state will receive $1 billion to put into trails, broadband, roads and flights over the next three years.
+INDIANAPOLIS – Indiana Toll Road rates will jump significantly and the state will receive $1 billion over three years to put into trails, broadband, roads and flights.

 “Today we're sending a big message to the world that Indiana is making a huge investment in our quality of life and for those who aspire to join us,” Gov. Eric Holcomb said when announcing his Next Level Connections program Tuesday.

-The majority of the new money - about $600 million - will go to accelerating the completion of the I-69 section between Martinsville to Indianapolis.
+The majority of the new money, about $600 million, will go to accelerating the completion of the Interstate 69 section between Martinsville to Indianapolis.
 Instead of being completed in 2027 it will be finished in 2024.

 The rest will be spent as follows:

-– $90 million will fund a grant program for local and regional trails, with an emphasis on connecting cities, towns and counties with existing trails.
+• $90 million will fund a grant program for local and regional trails, with an emphasis on connecting between cities, towns and counties with existing trails.

-In addition, INDOT is separately agreeing to add millions for general roadside maintenance such as mowing and litter collection.
+In addition, INDOT is separately agreeing to add millions for highway trash pickup and mowing.

 The new spending is only possible because of a major change in the Indiana Toll Road Lease.
-Under the current lease, the Indiana Toll Road Concession Company is allowed to raise toll rates the greater of 2 percent or inflation annually.
-The amendment to the original deal will increase the toll rate for vehicles with three or more axles - not passenger cars - by 35 percent starting Oct.
+Under the current lease, the Indiana Toll Road Concession Co. is allowed to raise toll rates the greater of 2 percent or inflation annually.
+The amendment the Holcomb administration negotiated will increase the toll rate for vehicles with three or more axles – not passenger cars – by 35 percent starting Oct.
 5.

-State officials declined to say what the Indiana Toll Road Concession Co. would receive in new revenue.
-An email seeking comment from the company was not immediately returned.
+State officials refused to say what the Indiana Toll Road Concession Co. is expected to receive in new revenue.
+An email seeking comment from the company was not returned.

-The deal still has to be finalized by the Indiana Finance Authority at its Sept.
+The agreement still has to be finalized by the Indiana Finance Authority at its Sept.
 20 meeting.

 Negotiations started about a year ago when the ITRCC approached the state about raising toll rates to be more competitive with other toll roads.